shamimice03/jenkins-server-on-aws-using-terraform-ansible/README.md

 ## Install Jenkins on AWS using Terraform and Ansible.

-`Terraform` - To provision EC2 instance on AWS
+`Terraform` - To provision EC2 instance on AWS.
+(Codes are under the ``./infra_using_terraform` directory)

-`Ansible` - To Install Jenkins on EC2 instance provisioned using terraform
+`Ansible` - To Install Jenkins on the EC2 instance provisioned using terraform

+ To Run `ansible` playbook use the following command:

+ `
+ ansible-playbook jenkins-installation-playbook.yaml
+ `